alexmopun/tfm__micromobility_3dcnn/README.md

 Additionally, if you want to make inference over a video:
 * opencv

+And if you want to divide 'long' videos:
+* moviepy

 You can find all installation procedure on pyvienv.install

 ## Training a custom dataset